Financial Assistance Fund

-Judge Kenneth Keith (Judge of the International Court of Justice);
+Sir Kenneth Keith (former Judge of the International Court of Justice);

-Prof. Dr. Ahmed Al-Kosheri (arbitrator and former Judge ad hoc of the International Court of Justice);
+Prof. Dr. Ahmed El Kosheri (arbitrator and former Judge ad hoc of the International Court of Justice);

-Judge Bernardo Sepúlveda-Amor (Vice President of the International Court of Justice).
+Judge Abdulqawi Ahmed Yusuf (Vice-President of the International Court of Justice).

 The Financial Assistance Fund Terms of Reference & Guidelines can be downloaded in PDF from the Documents and Resources section.